-Each time you initiate a new conversation with a unique customer, WhatsApp will determine if your limit should be increased.
+Each time you initiate a new conversation with a unique customer WhatsApp will determine if your limit should be increased.
 This determination is based on the following criteria:

-- phone number status is Connected
+- your phone number status is Connected

-- Display Name is approved
+- Display name is approved.

 Messaging limit increased from 1K to 10K in 2 days: